 These almond flour pancakes are thick, fluffy, and come together in under 5 minutes!
 Made with just 5 ingredients, they make a satisfying breakfast.

 - Ready in 5 minutes.
-From prep to plate, these take barely any time.
+Like protein pancakes, from prep to plate, these take barely any time.

 - Perfect texture.
 These pancakes are thick, fluffy, and perfectly soft in the middle.